About Me

 Non-Bayesian updating and value of information

 Abstract: We study how non-Bayesian updating affects the evaluation of information, and when it may lead to information avoidance.
-We propose two measures of value: a prospective view, based on anticipatory utility, and a consequentialist view, based on realized utility.
-Under the prospective view, information can have non-instrumental value.
+We propose a measure of value based on anticipatory utility.
+Under this measure, information can have non-instrumental value.
 We show that the absence of non-instrumental value characterizes the optimality of perfect information, which in turn is equivalent to additional information being always desirable.
-Under both views, overreaction is incompatible with robust desirability of additional information, while underreaction accommodates it.
+We show that overreaction is incompatible with robust desirability of additional information, while underreaction may accommodate it.

 -